redseverity/forcepath/README.md

 Unlike traditional tools that depend on large, predefined wordlists, **forcepath** takes a brute-force approach: it dynamically generates and tests subdirectory names in real time.
 This avoids the need to load massive lists into memory, making it faster, more memory-efficient, and suitable for adaptive directory enumeration.

-Perfect for reconnaissance, Capture The Flag (CTF) challenges, and general web enumeration tasks.
+Ideal for reconnaissance, Capture The Flag (CTF) challenges, and general web enumeration tasks.

 ---